MidHunterX/Hunter-OS/.mozilla/README.md

 And this seems to be the least broken browser out there in the market.

-## Setup

-- Download `user.js` from Betterfox into the profile directories.
-  > This will enable css customizations by default.
-- Open the Firefox Settings page:
-  - Home > Firefox Home Content > Uncheck "Web Search" and "Shortcuts"
-- On top right panel, rightclick Extensions icon > Customize Toolbar > Drag and remove all the unnecessary toolbar icons.

 ## Problems

 - ~Cannot use ESC to deselect url bar.
 [Bug Report](https://bugzilla.mozilla.org/show_bug.cgi?id=1086524) opened 10 years ago but still not solved.~